 Do colleges view late applicants differently?

-No. Applications are evaluated on strength, not submission month.
+No. Applications are evaluated based on strength, not timing.

 .png?width=175&height=73&name=ORIGINAL%20LOGO%20Blue%20and%20Green%20(1).png)